Annealed almost periodic entropy: Representations, positive functionals, and completely positive maps

 defines a linear map from $\A$ to $\rmM_k$.
 Notice that the order of the indices in each matrix entry matches the convention for the Gram matrix of a tuple of vectors in~\eqref{eq:Gram}.
 We sometimes write $\Phi^\pi_{v_1,\dots,v_k}$ instead of $\Phi^\pi_V$.

-The map $\Phi^\pi_V:\A\to \rmM_k$ lies in the class of \textbf{completely positive} maps.
-The basic theory of these can be found in~\cite[Section 34]{ConOT}; this particular instance of them is~\cite[Example 34.3(b)]{ConOT}.
+The map $\Phi^\pi_V$ lies in the class of \textbf{completely positive} maps.
+The basic theory of these can be found in~\cite[Chaps.
+3--6]{PauCB}, for example.
+This particular instance of them is discussed following~\cite[Thm.
+4.1]{PauCB}.
 We say that the completely positive map in~\eqref{eq:cp-assoc} is \textbf{associated to $\pi$ by $v_1$, \dots, $v_k$}.
-Alternatively, we adapt a term from information theory by calling $\Phi^\pi_V$ the \textbf{type} of the tuple $V$ in $\pi$ (compare the usage in~\cite[Section 11.1]{CovTho06}, for example).
+Alternatively, we adapt a term from information theory by calling $\Phi^\pi_V$ the \textbf{type} of the tuple $V$ in $\pi$ (compare with~\cite[Sec.
+11.1]{CovTho06}, for example).
 Much of our work later concerns classifying the tuples in a representation space according to their type.

 In this work we do not need the definition of complete positivity directly, but only a few of its basic consequences.
-First, completely positive maps are continuous~\cite[Proposition 33.4]{ConOT}.
-Let $\B(\A,\rmM_k)$ be the space of all continuous linear maps from $\A$ to $\rmM_k$, endowed with the pointwise topology (equivalently, the weak$^\ast$ topology applied to each matrix entry), and let $\B(\A,\rmM_k)_+$ be the subset of all completely positive (not just positive) ones.
+First, unital completely positive maps are continuous~\cite[Prop.
+3.6]{PauCB}.
+Let $\B(\A,\rmM_k)$ be the space of all continuous linear maps from $\A$ to $\rmM_k$, endowed with the pointwise topology (equivalently, the weak$^\ast$ topology applied to each matrix entry), and let $\B(\A,\rmM_k)_+$ be the subset of all completely positive ones.
 The definition of complete positivity consists of a family of closed linear inequalities, showing that $\B(\A,\rmM_k)_+$ is a closed cone in $\B(\A,\rmM_k)$ for the pointwise topology.
 Finally, a generalization of the GNS construction shows that any $\phi \in \B(\A,\rmM_k)_+$ has the form in~\eqref{eq:cp-assoc} for some representation $\pi$ and tuple $v_1$, \dots, $v_k$.
 If this tuple is cyclic for $\pi$, then $\pi$ and the tuple are unique up to unitary equivalence; in this case we call them a \textbf{minimal dilation} of $\phi$, and often denote the representation by $\pi_\phi$.
-This fact is a special case of Stinespring's theorem~\cite[Theorem 34.7]{ConOT}.
+This fact is a special case of Stinespring's theorem: see~\cite{Sti55} or~\cite[Thm.
+4.1]{PauCB}.

 A completely positive map $\phi:\A \to \rmM_k$ is called \textbf{normalized} if $\tr_k\phi(1) = 1$, and \textbf{unital} if $\phi(1) = I_k$.
 We denote the sets of these by $\S_k(\A)$ and $\S_k^\rm{u}(\A)$, respectively.
 In particular, $\S_1(\A)$ and $\S_1^\rm{u}(\A)$ are both just the usual state space of $\A$.
-For each $k$, the set $\S_k(\A)$ is a compact and convex subset of $\B(\A,\rmM_k)$, and $\S_k^\rm{u}(\A)$ is a further compact convex subset of $\S_k(\A)$.
+For each $k$, the set $\S_k(\A)$ is a compact and convex subset of $\B(\A,\rmM_k)$, and $\S_k^{\rm{u}}(\A)$ is a further compact convex subset of $\S_k(\A)$.

 If $\phi \in\B(\A,\rmM_k)_+$ and $Q \in \rmM_k$, then the map defined by

 is also completely positive.
 This may be checked directly from the definition of complete positivity, or by observing the corresponding relationship between associating vectors.
 If $\phi$ is associated to a representation $\pi$ by the tuple $v_1$, \dots, $v_k$, then the map $\psi$ in~\eqref{eq:psi-Q-phi} is associated to $\pi$ by the $k$-tuple defined by